Come to the Rent Strike Meet-up on May 23

 For answers to frequently asked questions, take a look at our page FAQ the Rent Increase.
 Can't figure it out?
 Then email to info@wijweigerendehuurverhoging.nl.
 For press contact see contact details at the bottom of the website.

 Do you want to commit yourself to our campaign?
 You can!
-Anyone who refuses the rent increase or supports our action can order action material via de Rode Lap!
+Anyone who refuses the rent increase or supports our action can order action material via de Bond Precaire Woonvormen or one of the local pick-up locations!
 There are posters, stickers & flyers available to show your entire neighborhood that you refuse the rent increase this year!
 We encourage residents, neighbors, associations, or (action) groups to organize a flyer campaign locally and to go door-to-door against the rent increase!
 Do you want tips or help to organize such a local action? contact us.